 Use simple embed funtionality

-I’m particularly keen on making any embed process as slick and easy for users as possible.
-If this involves reworking your embed code and ensuring solid cross platform compatibility, then so be it.
+I’m particularly keen on making any embed process as easy for users as possible.
+If this involves reworking your embed code and ensuring solid cross-platform compatibility, then so be it.
 I love Vimeo’s example – it’s simple and clean.
 If you need to customise the display options a little further no problem.